Technology Center Articles

 Bond and Beyond: Electrifying the World

-Richard Strong, engineering manager, based at the Dana Chudleigh Technology Center, United Kingdom, talks 007, his passion for engineering, and the surge in collaborative innovation following Dana’s acquisition of Ashwoods Electric Motors.
+Richard Strong, engineering manager, based at Dana TM4 Chudleigh, United Kingdom, talks 007, his passion for engineering, and the surge in collaborative innovation following Dana’s acquisition of Ashwoods Electric Motors.

 In a famous scene from Skyfall, James Bond adjusts his cuffs, gives his trademark thousand-yard stare, and jumps for a speeding train in pursuit of villain Raoul Silva.

 “It’s a privilege to be part of it.
-We collaborate with Dana’s other Technology Centers around the world to deepen our understanding, push new boundaries, and deliver for customers," Richard Strong, engineering manager at the Dana Chudleigh Technology Center, United Kingdom.
+We collaborate with Dana’s other Technology Centers around the world to deepen our understanding, push new boundaries, and deliver for customers," Richard Strong, engineering manager at Dana TM4 Chudleigh, United Kingdom.

 “Before joining Dana, I worked at Ashwoods Electric Motors where one day we got a call about a special project,” said Richard.
 “Codenamed ‘B23’ it was clouded in secrecy.
 Once contracts were signed, we learnt we’d been asked to develop a traction system to propel a London Underground train for Skyfall, the 23rd Bond film.”